albertz/python-preloaded/docs/pty-details.md

 - What are "sessions groups" and "process groups"?
 - What is a "session leader" or "process group leader"?
 - What do [setsid](https://linux.die.net/man/2/setsid), [setpgid](https://linux.die.net/man/2/setpgid), etc do?
+- Can you change the parent process?
+- What does `disown` do?
+- What is `PR_SET_CHILD_SUBREAPER`?
+What is a "child subreaper" of a process?

 Some resources: